 Even though Instagram is primarily intended for personal use, sharing photographs with your friends and family, Instagram, just like other social networks is being successfully used by some businesses to promote their brand and their products.
 According to a study by SimplyMeasured in August 2012, 40% of the leading brands are active on Instagram.
 Big brands like Red Bull, Starbucks and Burberry have hundreds of thousands of followers each.

 In 2011 Ford successfully used Instagram to promote their Ford Fiesta.
 They launched a photo competition called “#Fiestagram Photo Competition” where users were asked to take pictures showing off a particular feature or technology found on the Ford Fiesta.
 Ford organized the Fiesta’s features into six categories: #Starting, #Hidden, #Listening, #Entry, #Music, and #Shapes.
 Each category was given its own week.
 Users uploaded their pictures tagging them with #fiestagram and the hashtag for the week.
 A team of judges selected the winner for each week and at the end of the competition, the overall winner was given a brand new Ford Fiesta.

 Is Business Productivity using Instagram?

 Currently, Instagram isn’t available for the Windows mobile platform so I can’t download Instagram to my phone.
 I have downloaded Instagram to my iPad so that I can follow others, but I haven’t shared any pictures myself yet.
-Now that Instagram is a part of Facebook I’m hoping that they will get more development resources and that they will be able to develop a good PC app as well as a mobile app for the Windows mobile platform.
+Now that Instagram is a part of Facebook, I’m hoping that they will get more development resources and that they will be able to develop a good PC app (You can now upload from a computer through a browser) as well as a mobile app for the Windows mobile platform.
 When it becomes available I’ll be sure to let you know how you can follow us on Instagram.